TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 This terminates the script.
 All scripts and header files must have an exit command to mark the end of coding lines.
 The script checker will reject the script or header file if it does not find one.
 An exit command must be present even in scripts that use formal functions where the return of the function main will effectively act as an exit point at run time.

+### fbyte_mode

+fbyte_mode <varval>

+This is a latching command.
+If this is set to ON/TRUE/non-zero then, when integer variables are being dealt with via fset_var (or fput_var), the file will be read (or written) 1 byte at a time and into (or from) the integer variable - each integer variable value will be treated as an unsigned char.
+In the case of fput_var the lowest 8 bits of the integer variable will be written to the file as an unsigned char.
+The default value for fbyte_mode at the start of any script run is 0 (OFF).

+<varval> - a binary choice varval.

 ### ff_correction

 ff_correction <OFF|ON|image_file>